IlyaKhalafi/AI-Assignments/HW4/README.md

 ## Solution
 I chose `Min Conflict Solver` to solve this problem.

-All codes including implementation of CSP, Graphs and Solver are available under `Codes` directory.
-Also procedure and logic of implementation is described in `GraphColoringCSP.ipynb` in details.
+All codes, including implementation of CSP, Graphs, and Solver, are available under the `Codes` directory.
+Also, the procedure and logic of implementation are described in `GraphColoringCSP.ipynb` in detail.